Dybbøl: Second Schleswig War

 As part of the Second Schleswig War, Danish forces retreating from the Danevirke arrived in Dybbøl on the 5.
 February.
 The massive influx of soldiers and officers meant that the Dybbøl Mill became temporary military headquarters, a role that the owners of the mill (a married couple) were famously happy to fulfil, to the point of that they were honoured by veterans of the later battle at their wedding anniversary a century later.

 On 15 March, the Prussian forces arrived at Dybbøl as part of their larger advance in Jutland.
-They began a month-long bombardment of the position, whicj could do with impunity as they had rifled cannons, unlike the Danes.
+They began a month-long bombardment of the position, which could do with impunity as they had rifled cannons, unlike the Danes.
 During the bombardment, the Prussians worked to dig their own trenches towards the Danish ones as part of their assault preparations.

 On 18 April at 10:00, the Prussians assaulted the Danish trench system after six hours of continual bombardment, with more than 8,000 shells falling on the Danish trenches.

 The assault was successful, and the Danish forces had to fall back to Als.